marceldobehere/goofy-chat-app/readme.md

 - To be able to trust the end-to-end encryption being actually between you and the correct person, you should really exchange public keys.

   - The easiest way would be by exchanging them on a different and reliable/secure platform or in real life.
 (For example, possibly the platform you exchanged user-ids on.)
+  - Or by for example creating two accounts on different networks, starting a chat and cross checking the ids.

   - If that is not a viable option, and you are probably not too much of a wanted target on the server, you could try sending a checksum in a hidden way.
 (Once I implement it, I will probably add a guide on how you would do that)